pragnyanramtha/lecture/step 3  - results.md

- Step three, the final step.
-You need a constant source of feedback to improve your fight. you need that dopamine hit.

-Every day at a specific time you sit down to fight the battle with the world and every week i want you to give yourself some feedback.

-I want you to share your work with the world , trust me the last thing you wanna do is lock in for a month for a project just to realize , no one actually cares about your project.

-understand what you have done, seek out what you have achieved.
+Now suppose you do lock in everyday for 2 hours and sit down ? what do you learn ? what are you supposed in that two hours ?

-But then this leads to a different problem which is people put in the efforts and then they think putting the efforts is the only thing that they have to do.
+you see people put in the efforts and then they think putting the efforts is the only thing that they have to do.

-See never confuse movement with progress.
+never confuse movement with progress.
 You might be sitting and working every day.
 You might be sitting and studying every day, but if you don't see the results, you're definitely doing something wrong.